Next Steps & NLC Resources

 Terms to Know

-Braided Funding – This model keeps multiple funding streams distinct while coordinating their use to achieve shared goals.
-This approach allows cities to address funder-specific requirements while still leveraging multiple sources to deliver comprehensive solutions.
+Braided Funding – This model maintains distinct funding streams while coordinating their use to achieve shared objectives.
+This approach enables cities to meet funder-specific requirements while leveraging multiple sources to deliver comprehensive solutions.
 It is particularly effective for programs where funding sources have clear restrictions, such

 as federal grants for housing or state funding for education.
 For example, a city might braid federal, state, and local funds to address homelessness by combining housing support, healthcare services, and employment training programs.

 Blended Funding – Blended funding models consolidate resources from multiple funding streams into a single pot, allowing cities to address complex, interconnected challenges with a unified strategy.
 This approach simplifies funding allocation and facilitates the design of holistic, cross-sector programs that address multiple needs simultaneously.
-Funds that are blended can no longer be tracked separately, which makes this the best fit when funds do not have clear restrictions or reporting requirements.
+Funds that are blended cannot be tracked separately, making them the best fit when funds do not have clear restrictions or reporting requirements.

 Capital Stacking – Capital stacking involves leveraging multiple funding sources—federal, state, local, and private—sequentially to maximize project funding while ensuring compliance with each source.
 This approach allows cities to fund large-scale, multi-phase projects and navigate complex funding landscapes effectively.